-How do you recognize housing discrimination?
-Under the Fair Housing Act, it is against the law to engage in the following based on one’s identification, or perceived identification as a member of a protected class.
+A number of federal, state and local laws prohibit discrimination in housing.
+Under the Fair Housing Act, it is against the law to treat someone differently based on one’s identification, or perceived identification, as a member of a protected class, which include:

 - Refuse to rent or sell you housing

 - Indicate that housing is unavailable when in fact it is available

 - Show you apartments or homes in certain neighborhoods only

 - Advertise housing to preferred groups of people only

 - Refuse to provide you with information regarding mortgage loans, deny you a mortgage loan, or impose different terms and conditions on a mortgage loan

 - Deny you property insurance